joeatbayes/oid-mapper/readme.txt

 # I found the ubuntu settings at /etc/postgresql/10/main
 # You may have to look elsewhere.
 If you desparate
 # to find yours tyr the following
-#   sudo find / | grep posgresssql.conf
+#   sudo find / | grep postgresssql.conf

 # Edit the file
    /etc/postgresql/10/main/pg_hba.conf
    # sudo vi  /etc/postgresql/10/main/pg_hba.conf
    # Add the followiing lines after the line that says local all postgres peer
+   # In another linux server I found it at sudo vi  /etc/postgresql/9.5/main/pg_hba.conf
    # so the file looks like
    local   all             postgres                                peer local   all             jwork                                   md5